rzinkstok/skymap/README.md

 * Geometry: SphericalPoint, HourAngle, DMSAngle should be converted to astropy.coordinates.
 * Projections: should be adapted to use astropy.coordinates
 * Constellations; precession to B1875 can be done in astropy (see get_constellation function).
 Rest of functionality in

+ # Installation
+ Dependencies:
+ * libspatialindex
+ * xelatex